 It turns out emotional intelligence in a group setting accelerates the group's development.
 Team members need EI on an individual level.
 And when we work together with EI, it's fascinating to see what happens.
 Studies are finding that collaboration among those with high emotional intelligence creates outcomes that exceed the sum of their individual talents.
 Shared emotional intelligence not only improves work processes, it improves the work product!

 Fortunately, emotional intelligence is a skill that can be taught.
-Teams struggling to overcome personnel differences aren't doomed to fail.
+Teams struggling to overcome personal differences aren't doomed to fail.
 Even teams that operate on a satisfactory level can ramp up their capabilities by working on their emotional intelligence.

 Where We've Got People, We've Got Emotions